ROBERT GEORGE GILBERG

 17½ x 23¼ Inches

-"How in the world did he build such worlds?" asked Wayne Thiebaud in his foreward to the catalog for Robert Gilberg's 1971 Memorial exhibition.
-Thiebaud answered his own question, though only partially: "Good paintings insist on a curious magic of turning the simple into the grand."
+Wayne Thiebaud, in his foreword to the catalog for Robert Gilberg's 1971 Memorial exhibition, asked: "How in the world did he build such worlds?"
+Thiebaud then answered his own question, though only partially: "Good paintings insist on a curious magic of turning the simple into the grand."

-Although not much given to explanation, Gilberg himself wrote:
+Although not much given to explanation of his own work, Gilberg has written:

 We all have ideas to convey,